-PERFORMANCE REVIEW Financial Performance Statement of Value

-Statement of Value Added & Value Distribution
+PERFORMANCE REVIEW Financial Performance Statement of Value Added & Value Distribution

 Fueled by stronger financial performance, the Group generated a total stakeholder value of RM1,313.1 million in FY2024, reflecting a 22.5% increase from RM1,071.9 million in FY2023.
 The Group remains firmly committed to creating sustainable value for our stakeholders.